Andrew Langevin

 Does organic matter for mushroom coffee?

 Organic certification for both coffee and mushrooms reduces pesticide exposure.
-It's a plus but not the most critical factorâextraction method and fruiting body use matter more.
+It's a plus but not the most critical factorâextraction method and extract quality matter more.

 The Bottom Line